takahirox/EXT_skeleton_humanoid/README.md

 ## Overview

-This extension defines a default humanoid skeleton in glTF, allows to retarget glTF animations to any humanoid model that follows the standard skeleton, and improves the reusability of humanoid animations.
+This extension predefines a default humanoid skeleton structure, allows to remap glTF animations to any humanoid model that follows the default skeleton structure, and improves the reusability of humanoid animations.

 Humanoid model is one of the popular 3D assets.
 You will find a lot of humanoid models in glTF assets download websites.